jacoobwang/vino/README.md

 ## Ends

-If you have some ideas,welcome contact me !
+If you have some ideas,welcome contact me by mail 531532957@qq.com !

 Thank you very much!